Selling your rental property

 Selling when your tenants are on a ‘fixed term lease’ is slightly trickier.
 If you have a good tenant that always pays on time, you have to wait until the lease expires before you can sell, but If your tenant is violating the terms of your agreement you may be able to end the lease early.

-Common problems after you’ve informed your tenants you’re selling
+Common problems after you’ve informed your tenants you’re selling a rental property

 If you do decide to start the sale process while your property is still tenanted you could run into these common problems: